ultimate271/notes/book/agnostic/firstdraft.md

 know, without prejudice, whether there is or isn't a "correct" notion of the way to think about "real heat".
-If we take the stance that, "There is no correct notion of heat," then we are done and we say that we don't have absolute knowledge about the "real heat", and if we take the stance that "There is a correct notion of heat, but we just can't know it," then we don't have absolute knowledge of what the heat is, because that is built in to the statement.
+If we take the stance that, "There is no correct notion of heat," then we are done and we say that we don't have absolute knowledge about the "real heat", because "real heat" isn't a thing, and if we take the stance that "There is a correct notion of heat, but we just can't know it," then we don't have absolute knowledge of what the heat is, because that is built in to the statement.
 In both cases, there is something that we don't have absolute knowledge of about the heat that we perhaps suppose that we have absolute knowledge of.
 And notice, I don't have to choose which choice I took, I only had to show that in both cases, we don't have absolute knowledge about the "real heat"

 And there still might be more objection to the second clause of the claim.
 Someone might want to say, "There is a correct notion of heat, and we can